fhiso/legacy-format/data-model.md

 ### NPFX   {#NPFX}

-Text which appears on a name line before the given and surname parts of a name. i.e. `Lt.
+Name prefix: text which appears on a name line before the given and surname parts of a name. i.e. `Lt.
 Cmndr.
 Joseph /Allen/ jr.`
 In this example `Lt.
 Cmndr.` is considered as the name prefix portion.